 WHO IS SPOOFING/LAYERING/MANIPULATING THIS CRYPTO MARKET/TRADERS?.
 As you can see, I’m not the only one who has caught on to this.
 Many are blinded by mania, but while I’m bullish as heck on crypto, even I can see the spoof through the trees here.

 The Point of Telling You About Spoofing

-The reality is, I like crypto, and think it will be disruptive to prove that theory.
+The reality is, I like crypto, and think it will be disruptive to prove any theory of manipulation.

 So, my advice is this: